 Sun Valley Solar Blog

-Why Solar Still Makes Sense in Arizona After the Tax Credit Ends
+Why Solar Makes Sense in Arizona Even Without Federal Tax Credits

-This is a new chapter for solar—not an ending.
+This is a new chapter for solar, and it's looking very compelling.

 Leasing Offers a Path to Many Tax Credit Benefits

 This shift signals a new era of diversification in solar financing, where hybrid models blend the advantages of leasing and ownership.
 Lease structures can remove upfront costs while still offering a straightforward, fair-market-value buyout down the road.
-In most cases, cash purchases will continue to deliver the fastest ROI and the greatest control, while traditional loans will remain viable, but leases may become increasingly common as homeowners look for flexible ways to adopt solar.
+In some cases, cash purchases will still deliver the fastest ROI and the greatest control, while traditional loans will remain viable as well, but leases are resurging as homeowners look for flexible ways to adopt solar.

 Most next-generation lease programs share several key benefits: